-[012] What are needed are systems, methods and devices that overcome the limitations of static and / or persistent privacy / anonymity and security systems and improve the accuracy of data for exchange, collection, transactions, analysis and other uses-especially in identity-sensitive and / or context-sensitive applications.
-Put another way, privacy / anonymity-enhancing technologies, such as those described herein, can help to reconcile the tensions between identifiable and functional information by providing tools that enable trust and control in order to achieve the privacy / anonymity goals of both individuals and users of such information.
+[012] What are needed are systems, methods and devices that overcome the limitations of static and / or persistent privacy / anonymity and security systems and improve the accuracy of data for exchange, collection, transactions, analysis and other uses-especially in applications that store data in a decentralized fashion, e.g., using a distributed ledger technology, such as blockchain.
+Put another way, privacy / anonymity-enhancing technologies, such as those described herein, can help to reconcile the tensions between auditable and immutable information stores by providing tools that enable the ability of an authorized user to unlock the "true" meaning of such information, given a particular time and context.